Cruise-O-Matic: Merc-O-Matic "Keyboard Control/Multi-Drive"

 For 1957, Mercury offered mechanically activated pushbutton transmission controls in response to the Chrysler TorqueFlite pushbutton controls introduced in 1956.
-The Mercury control buttons initially offered five buttons and was called "Keyboard Control", with a long button on top labeled "Drive" with four smaller buttons below labeled "Brake", "Neutral Start" which would allow the engine to start with the ignition key, "Hill Control" and "Reverse" with later versions separating the "Drive" button to "Performance" and "Cruising" for 1958 and relabeled as "Multi-Drive Keyboard Control".
-A separate push/pull lever was included below the control buttons labeled "Park" which would lock out the control buttons until the Park button was pulled to release it.
+The Mercury control buttons initially offered five buttons and was called "Keyboard Control", with a long button on top labeled "Drive", with four smaller buttons below labeled "Brake", "Neutral Start", which would allow the engine to start with the ignition key, "Hill Control", and "Reverse", with later versions separating the "Drive" button to "Performance" and "Cruising" for 1958 and relabeled as "Multi-Drive Keyboard Control".
+A separate push/pull lever was included below the control buttons labeled "Park", which would lock out the control buttons until the Park button was pulled to release it.
 The control panel was installed to the left of the steering wheel.
-In 1959 the keyboard control was discontinued and used a steering column gear selector lever.
+In 1959, the keyboard control was discontinued, replaced by a steering column gear-selector lever.

 MX/FX

 In the mid-1950s, cars began to grow in size, and in response to heavier vehicles, more powerful engines were being developed.
 The original Ford-O-Matic was used as a template when developing the next automatic transmissions for Ford; in fact, many of the gear sets are interchangeable.
-The new transmissions arrived for model year 1958 which coincided with the release of Ford's new FE and MEL engines.
+The new transmissions arrived for model year 1958, which coincided with the release of Ford's new FE and MEL engines.
 Although marketed as Cruise-O-Matic, the new transmissions were known internally as the MX (larger) and the FX (smaller).
 They were a three-speed design using a Ravigneaux planetary gearset like the original, but moved the pump from the rear to the front of the transmission, while also using a different valve body so the transmission would start in first gear as opposed to second.
-The MX was built in the Livonia Transmission Plant in Livonia, Michigan and was placed behind the more powerful engines in Mercury, Lincoln, and select Ford models.
-The smaller FX was built alongside the Ford-O-Matic at the Fairfax Transmission Plant and was put in midrange Ford and Mercury models.
+The MX was built in the Livonia Transmission Plant in Livonia, Michigan, and was placed behind the more powerful engines in Mercury, Lincoln, and select Ford models.
+The smaller FX was built alongside the Ford-O-Matic at the Fairfax Transmission Plant, and was put in midrange Ford and Mercury models.
 Because the original Ford-O-Matic started in second rather than first, it was marketed as a two-speed after the new three-speed transmissions were introduced.
 Production continued until it was replaced by the C4 in 1964 in smaller Ford and Mercury vehicles.

 Ford-O-Matic two-speed

 The Ford-O-Matic two-speed transmission was introduced in 1959.
 A simplified version of the Cruise-O-Matic, it combined a torque connector and a compound planetary gear set.
 A front unit (multiple-disc) clutch provided high gear, a front band on the clutch drum provided low gear, and a band on the rear unit internal gear drum provided reverse.
-This transmission was offered on Ford models Falcon, Fairlane, and Galaxie, Mercury models Comet, and Meteor and Edsel cars with differences in the torque converter, valve bodies and clutch plates to accommodate differing engine torques.
+This transmission was offered on Ford models Falcon, Fairlane, and Galaxie, Mercury models Comet, and Meteor and Edsel cars with differences in the torque converter, valve bodies, and clutch plates to accommodate differing engine torques.